eomereu/react/cheatsheets/Sec3-ReactBasics.md

     onRemove={cartItemRemoveHandler.bind(null, item.id)}
   />
   ```
+  > *Please refer to the part of the video which is marked with **.bind() method** note in the following course section https://www.udemy.com/course/react-the-complete-guide-incl-redux/learn/lecture/25599916#notes*

 - Filtering an array.
 Returns the items not equal to `action.id`, which also means deleting that one...
   ```javascript